Anavo white logo and yellow dot with transparent background

 The report located offshore sites in Queensland, NSW, Victoria, Tasmania, South Australia and West Australia that would make excellent sites.
 It also located more critical sites for energy generation in Newcastle, Gippsland and Gladstone where there are strong offshore winds.

 There are currently more than ten offshore wind projects sitting in the pipeline waiting for approval in Australia.
+What’s more, Australia has 58 offshore wind farm projects of which none are currently operating.

 Some of Australia’s Offshore Wind farms;